 Earlier in my career, I was a bowler that was fit with the typical ¼ (0.250) reverse, however, my thumb required 0 side pitch and maybe even 1/16 left.
 I always had to squeeze to hang on to the ball.
 Every ball fitter came up with a different span, usually too long.
 I had a friend with close to the same span and thumb size, but he had ¼ reverse and ¼ right and his was easy to hang on to but the right side pitch bothered my thumb.
 His effective thumb pitch was 0 and mine was about 5/32 reverse, with both balls having 0.250 reverse pitch on the centerline of the grip.

 “Over the Top” Problems:

 Most ball fitters do not get the hand laid properly on the ball and have the hand lifted up on the side of the little finger.
 This causes an over-span of the big finger, and an under-span measurement of the ring finger.
 Most of these balls end up drilled with a “dropped” ring finger.
-This, along with a stretched span on the big finger causes the hand to come over the top on release and does not distribute weight evenly on the hand between the two fingers.
+This, along with a stretched span on the big finger causes the hand to come over the top on release and does not distribute weight or lift evenly on the hand between the two fingers.

 Too much reverse pitch in the thumb also causes an “over the top” release because the bowler is squeezing the ball to hang on to it, and would drop it if he or she did not turn their hand early.